x509cert/Pentagram/README.md

 # Pentagram
 C and ASM source to a D&amp;D-style game I wrote YEARS ago when I was a kid!

 There's a long story to this.
 I was living in New Zealand, and my girlfriend at the time was heading to Europe for six months with her girlfriends.
-So I had to come up with something to do to keep my out of trouble.
+So I had to come up with something to do to keep me out of trouble.
 So I decided to write a role-playing game (RPG)!

 I was asked by a Reddit user, u/Abounding, if I would post the code to the game.
 Here's the thread https://www.reddit.com/r/ProgrammerHumor/comments/pzu1fu/comment/hf3z7hc/?utm_source=reddit&utm_medium=web2x&context=3.